jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/01_collector_pipeline_traces/index.md

 ```

-C. Change the Processor flow
+3. Change the Processor flow

 Change the Processor flow in the trace pipeline to add the `k8sattributes` after the `memory_limiter`
 Apply the change made on the collector :